Ultra-high permeable phenine nanotube membranes for water desalination: Results and Discussions

 Cl$^-$ ions experience a higher free-energy barrier to enter inside both the CNT and PNT, compared to Na$^+$ and K$^+$ ions (Fig. \ref{fig2}a-d).
 This can also be explained by the dehydration of each ion when it enters into the nanotube, as schematically represented in Fig. \ref{fig2}e.
 When the ions are in bulk, they are fully hydrated and solvated by water molecules.
 The size of an ion’s solvation shell depends on its van der Walls (vdW) radius and charge.
 The vdW radius as well as the radii of the solvation shells of Cl$^-$ ion are larger than that of Na$^+$ and K$^+$ ions.
 As a result, Cl$^-$ ion has to lose more water molecules compared to the other cations, which causes a higher free-energy penalty for Cl$^-$ (Fig. S5 of SI).
 Apart from the dehydration effect, additional contributions to the free-energy barrier arise because of the water dipolar effect(Fig. \ref{fig2}f,g).
 Water orients differently in the vicinities of cations and anions.
 For a solvated Na$^+$, hydrogen atoms of the water molecules face away from Na$^+$, whereas for Cl$^-$, oxygen atoms of the water molecules face away from Cl$^-$ (Fig. \ref{fig2}f,g).
 As the electropositive hydrogen atoms of the water molecules like the electronegative carbon atoms of the nanotube wall, there is an extra energy penalty for the entry of a solvated Cl$^-$ ion into the nanopore.
 In contrast, no extra energy penalty for a solvated Na$^+$ ions.
 Also, the periodic oscillation in the free energy profiles of the ions inside the PNT occur because when the electropositive hydrogen atoms of the water molecules face the electropositive hydrogen of the PNT wall, the penalty in PMF increases slightly.
 Similarly, when the electronegative oxygen atoms of the water molecules face the electropositive hydrogen of the PNT wall, the penalty in PMF decreases slightly.
+Another approach to obtain the free-energy barrier for water and ion transport across the PNT nano-channel is to calculate the Arrhenius activation energy which, however, requires simulations at several temperatures, as done by Babicheva et al. for water desalination by cyclicgraphene and graphenylene \cite{pccp1}.